 The Benefits of Dental Implants

 Dental implants have revolutionized the oral health industry in recent years.
 These unique devices are made from cutting-edge materials that are durable enough to stand up to years of abuse.
 They can also be sculpted and stained to perfectly match the surrounding natural teeth.
-Dental implants are so advanced that many patients completely forget they have them in their mouth after the first few weeks.
+Dental implants are so advanced that many patients completely forget they have them in their mouths after the first few weeks.
 Once in place, they could last for the rest of the patient’s life as long as they continue to care for them.

 Treating Your Missing Teeth

-During an appointment at Implant and Comprehensive Dentistry, we can take a look at your medical history and perform a careful inspection of your mouth in order to determine if dental implants are right for you.
+During an appointment at Implant and Comprehensive Dentistry, we can take a look at your medical history and perform a careful inspection of your mouth in order to determine if dental implants near me are right for you.
 We have offices in Champions Gate and Winter Haven.
 Contact us today to schedule your consultation.